bvbohnen/X3_Customizer/Documentation.md

         - Multiplier to apply to any ship type not found in adjustment_factors_dict.
       * adjustment_factors_dict:
         - Dict keyed by ship type, holding a scaling factor to be applied.
+      * adjust_repair_lasers:
+        - Bool, if True (default) repair lasers will be scaled by the M6 hull scaling (if given), to avoid large changes in repair times.

  * Adjust_Ship_Laser_Recharge